DiademSpecialProjects/BaseMicroFloats.jl/README.md

 ### Technical Notes

-#### SimpleMicroFloats are used to construct other MicroFloat types
+#### BaseMicroFloats are used to construct other MicroFloat types
 - they are not intended for direct use
   - see UnsignedMicroFloats.jl
   - see SignedMicroFloats.jl

-#### The values of a SimpleMicroFloat are finite non-negative numbers:
+#### The values of a BaseMicroFloat are finite non-negative numbers:
 - there is one 0
 - there are no negative values
 - there are no NaNs